-- The "Long-term Incentive Plan" ("LTIP") is primarily designed to incentivise performance over an initial 3 year term, and sustain that performance through the link to shareholder returns over the subsequent 24 months holding period (total 5 years), to ensure the commitment and retention of Executive Management, as well as to promote alignment of their interests with those of the shareholders. - The LTIP rewards Executive Management for dedicated and focused results intended to achieve and support the longterm interests of the Company, including its sustainability. - The targets are selected to incentivise Executive Management to focus on strategic priorities that create value for the Company's shareholders.
-The LTIP further aligns with shareholder interests by linking directly to the share price performance of the Company. - The form of the LTIP avoids disproportionate windfall gains or rewards for short-term performance that is not sustained.
+- The "Long-term Incentive Plan" ("LTIP") is primarily designed to incentivise performance over an initial 3 year term, and sustain that performance through the link to shareholder returns over the subsequent 24 months holding period (total 5 years), to ensure the commitment and retention of Executive Management, as well as to promote alignment of their interests with those of the shareholders. - The LTIP rewards Executive Management for dedicated and focused results intended to achieve and support the long-term interests of the Company, including its sustainability. - The targets are selected to incentivise Executive Management to focus on strategic priori-ties that create value for the Company's shareholders.
+The LTIP further aligns with shareholder interests by linking directly to the share price performance of the Company. - The form of the LTIP avoids disproportionate windfall gains or rewards for short-term per-formance that is not sustained.

-Operation • Long-term share-based incentives may be granted annually at the Board of Directors' discretion and a full grant will not necessarily be made every year.
-All Long-term Incentives shall have a vesting or maturity period determined by the Board of Directors prior to grant.
+- Long-term share-based incentives may be granted annually at the Board of Directors' discretion and a full grant will not necessarily be made every year. - All Long-term Incentives shall have a vesting or maturity period determined by the Board of Directors prior to grant.
 The vesting or maturity period shall be at least three years from the relevant date of grant until the time the grant vests or matures.
-During a further two-year holding period after vesting, Executive Management cannot sell the vested shares - hence a total five year vesting and holding period. • The Company intends to use treasury shares to meet its obligations in relation to Long-term Incentives.
-The Board of Directors may decide to satisfy a grant in cash. • LTIP in the form of Performance Share Units ("PSUs") is designed to further align Executive Management compensation with the long-term interests of our shareholders and the performance of the Company by linking a high proportion of annual pay to the share price development of the Company.
+During a further two-year holding period after vesting, Executive Management cannot sell the vested shares hence a total five year vesting and holding period. - The Company intends to use treasury shares to meet its obligations in relation to Long-term Incentives.
+The Board of Directors may decide to satisfy a grant in cash. - LTIP in the form of Performance Share Units ("PSUs") is designed to further align Executive Management compensation with the long-term interests of our shareholders and the performance of the Company by linking a high proportion of annual pay to the share price development of the Company.
 The programme is revolving.
-The vesting (but not the grant) of PSUs depends on the achievement of specific performance goals.
-After vesting, subject to the Share Ownership and Share Holding Period Requirements (as described below), the participant can sell the vested shares, subject to applicable laws and the Company's internal rules for the trading in Pandora securities.
-The number of PSUs granted to members of Executive Management will be stated in the Company's Annual Report and Annual Remuneration Report. • Except in circumstances where elements remain commercially sensitive, the performance indicators and weightings adopted for the Perfor- mance Period, along with the actual targets and outcomes will be disclosed in the Annual Remuneration Report.
-Maximum opportunity • The target grant of conditional shares (in the form of PSUs) each year is limited to 100% x Fixed Annual Base Salary at the grant date for the individual member of Executive Management.
-(The value of each conditional share will normally be determined prior to the grant date using the 5-day share price average following the publication of the most recent financial announcement (quarter, half or full year) preceding the grant date.) • The vesting range for grants of conditional shares is between O - 200% of the target grant level, as the actual number of PSUs that vest at the end of the performance period will vary with a multiplier of O-200% based on performance against specific targets, aligned with the Group's long-term strategy. • Accordingly, the maximum award of shares under the LTIP is 200% x Fixed Annual Base Salary at the grant date, being the maximum LTIP vesting (200%) times the target value of the annual LTIP grant (100% x Fixed Annual Base Salary at the grant date).
-Any significant assumptions required for the fair valuation (in accordance with applicable International Financial Reporting Standards) at grant of the Long-term Incentives are described in the Company's Annual Remuneration Report.
+The vesting (but not the grant) of PSUs depends on the achievement of specific performance goals. - After vesting, subject to the Share Ownership and Share Holding Period Requirements (as described below), the participant can sell the vested shares, subject to applicable laws and the Company's internal rules for the trading in Pandora securities.
+The number of PSUs granted to members of Executive Management will be stated in the Company's Annual Report and Annual Remuneration Report. - Except in circumstances where elements remain commercially sensitive, the performance indicators and weightings adopted for the Performance Period, along with the actual targets and outcomes will be disclosed in the Annual Remuneration Report.

-Long-term Incentive continues on p.11
+Long-term Incentive continues on p.
+11.